 First and foremost, look at examples of their work.
 Lots of people can take "PICTURES" but you need the right tools and "know how" to take "PORTRAITS".
 Lighting is crucial, and a professional photographer knows how to light their subjects in ways that flatter them.

 My next bit of advice is to make sure you're comfortable with the photographer.
 If they can't make you feel at ease, it will show in your portraits.
 If you're not comfortable with them, don't work with them.
 There may be nothing wrong with the person but, if you're not comfortable it will show in the portraits.

 Lastly, you get what you pay for!
 LOL

-What questions should customers think through before talking to
+What questions should customers think through before talking to professionals about their project?

 I wish people understood how much thought really goes into portraiture.
 It's so much more then just snaping a picture.
 A photographer has just a few minutes to get to know a person.
 In that short time they need to relate to them and understand what kind of personality they have.
 They need to be able to know the difference between a person's real smile or a fake one and they need to be able to figure out what kind of photo that person will be happiest with.
 While knowing how to take a great picture is important there is so much more to it.
 A person may know how to take a great portrait but if they don't know how to interact with the client and make them feel at ease, they'll never get a really great portrait.